-Our primary sources of liquidity have historically been internally generated funds from operations and borrowings under our bank line of credit.
+Our primary sources of liquidity are internally generated funds from operations, short-term investments, and borrowings under our credit facility.
 We have historically used and expect to use in the future those funds to meet our capital requirements, which consist primarily of working capital for operational needs, capital expenditures for computer equipment and software used in our business, repurchases of common stock for treasury, dividend payments, and as opportunities arise, possible acquisitions of new businesses.

-We believe that funds generated from operations, together with available credit under our bank line of credit, will be sufficient to finance our working capital, capital expenditures, and other requirements for at least the next twelve calendar months and beyond such twelve calendar month period.
+We believe that funds generated from operations, together with available capacity under our credit facility, will be sufficient to finance our working capital, capital expenditures, and other requirements for at least the next twelve calendar months and beyond such twelve calendar month period.
 Our investments in IT systems and infrastructure are designed to enable us to operate more efficiently and to provide our customers enhanced functionality.

-We expect to meet our cash requirements for 2023 and beyond through a combination of cash on hand, cash generated from operations, and borrowings on our bank line of credit, as follows:
+We expect to meet our cash requirements for 2024 and beyond through a combination of cash on hand, short-term investments, cash generated from operations, and borrowings under our credit facility, as follows:

 - Cash on Hand.
-As of December 31, 2022, we had \$122.9 million in cash and cash equivalents. - Cash Generated from Operations.
-We expect to generate cash flows from operations in excess of operating cash needs by generating earnings and managing net changes in inventories and receivables with changes in payables to generate positive cash flow. - Bank Line of Credit.
-As of December 31, 2022, no borrowings were outstanding under our \$50.0 million bank line of credit, which is available until March 2025.
-Accordingly, our entire line of credit was available for borrowing as of December 31, 2022.
+As of December 31, 2023, we had \$145.0 million in cash and cash equivalents. - Short-term Investments.
+As of December 31, 2023, we had \$152.2 million in short-term investments. - Cash Generated from Operations.
+We expect to generate cash flows from operations in excess of operating cash needs by generating earnings and managing net changes in inventories and receivables with changes in payables to generate positive cash flow. - Credit facility.
+As of December 31, 2023, no borrowings were outstanding under our \$50.0 million credit facility, which is available until March 2025.
+Accordingly, our entire line of credit was available for borrowing as of December 31, 2023.
 This line of credit can be increased, at our option, to \$80.0 million for approved acquisitions or other uses authorized by the bank.
 Borrowings are, however, limited by certain minimum collateral and earnings requirements, as described more fully below.
-As of December 31, 2022, we were in compliance with all of our covenants.
+As of December 31, 2023, we were in compliance with the covenants of our credit facility.

 Our ability to continue funding our planned growth, both internally and externally, is dependent upon our ability to generate sufficient cash flow from operations or to obtain additional funds through equity or debt financing, or from other sources of financing, as may be required.
-While we do not anticipate needing any additional sources of financing to fund our operations at this time, if demand for IT products declines, our cash flows from operations may be substantially affected.
-See also related risks listed under "Item 1A.
-Risk Factors."
+While we do not anticipate needing any additional sources of financing to fund our operations at this time, if demand for IT products declines, or our customers are materially adversely impacted by the developing macroeconomic trends characterized by inflation and increased interest rates, our cash flows from operations may be substantially affected.
+For additional discussion see related risks listed under "Item 1A.
+Risk Factors" of this Annual Report on Form 10-K.